zenorocha/wedocs/data/js/real-time-feeds.md

 ## Watching Data Changes

 We presented a lot of features for data filtering and search.
 You may be wondering where the real-time aspect is in all of this.
 Well, it's throughout the features we just presented to you.
-To access our data in real-time, all we need to do is change the *WeDeploy™* API  `get` method we use to the `watch` method:
+To access our data in real-time, all we need to do is change the *WeDeploy™* API  `get` method to use to the `watch` method:

 ```js
 var data = WeDeploy.data('http://datademo.wedeploy.io');